Pay Traffic Ticket in IdahoPage OverviewSUMMARY: How to Pay an Idaho Traffic Ticket

 It also means:

-- Paying all applicable court costs and attorney fees (should you hire legal help.
+- Paying all applicable court costs and attorney fees (should you hire a traffic ticket lawyer).

 - Potentially pleading to a lesser offense with lesser penalties.
 Generally, you must appear in court for this.